 The first two companies, Allergan and Mentor, have had silicone implants on the market since 2006, whereas Sientra received FDA approval in the beginning of 2012.

-Be sure to discuss what you hope to gain from undergoing breast surgery.
+Be sure to discuss what you hope to gain from undergoing breast surgery with your cosmetic surgeon.
 Your doctor will know which options will best suit your situation and goals.

 Contact us today to schedule your consultation with the renowned San Antonio plastic surgeon and breast & body specialist Dr. Delio Ortegon.
 Take your first steps to a more beautiful you.